vincent-lg/spectral-technical-assessment/README.md

     what I knew, being confident that I could adapt to C# (or another high-level language) without much time.
 Of course, this decision doesn't imply I cannot work with anything but Python.
-    This step involveed creating a "fake" service (though not a microservice) and an HTTP server.
-I used only standand modules for the former, though I used Flask for the latter (and intend to keep using Flask in the next step).
-The reason why I didn't put them in microservices at this point is mostly that it would be easier to test them the way they were and make adjustements.
+    This step involved creating a "fake" service (though not a microservice) and an HTTP server.
+I used only standard modules for the former, though I used Flask for the latter (and intend to keep using Flask in the next step).
+The reason why I didn't put them in microservices at this point is mostly that it would be easier to test them the way they were and make adjustments.

 3. Full implementation with microservices

     Having working code, I separated it in microservices as per instructions.
     I used gRPC to maintain communication between these services.
-    One client would be responsible for reading the data from disk and sending it.
+    One service would be responsible for reading the data from disk and sending it.
 The other would ask for the data and convert it to JSON.
-The web server was added in this second client to render the JSON response.
+The web server was added in this second service to render the JSON response.

 4. Easier deployment with Docker